-- IBM has made a series of free services available to help customers, governments, and healthcare organizations maintain business continuity during the COVID-19 pandemic.
-They are offering the following tools via the IBM public cloud for free for 90 days:
+- IBM made a series of free services available to help customers, governments, and healthcare organizations maintain business continuity during the COVID-19 pandemic.
+They are offering the following tools via the IBM public cloud:

-- IBM Aspera is offering new clients free 90-day access to its cloud service for high-speed file sharing and team collaboration.
+- IBM Aspera is offering new clients free 30-day access to its cloud service for high-speed file sharing and team collaboration.

-- IBM Sterling is offering free 90-day access to solutions to help navigate the challenges stemming from supply chain disruptions.
+- IBM Sterling is offering free sessions to help navigate the challenges stemming from supply chain disruptions.

-- IBM Blueworks Live is offering free 90-day access to help clients facilitate remote collaboration with stakeholders and distribute new or changing processes to their workforce.
+- IBM Blueworks Live is offering free 30-day access to help clients facilitate remote collaboration with stakeholders and distribute new or changing processes to their workforce.

 - IBM Cloud Event Management is offering free 90-day access to help teams cut through event noise to prioritize, diagnose, assign and resolve incidents from a single service.

 - IBM Garage is using its expertise and the IBM Garage Methodology to remotely help clients address their emerging business requirements during this time.
 Businesses can get started with a free IBM Garage Business Framing session.
 Access to all resources on IBM's Enterprise Design Thinking site is temporarily free.

 - IBM Cloud is offering no-cost options to help customers maintain business continuity while migrating to remote work environments, including IBM Cloud Virtual Server configurations.